ocihangir/Compressor-Tree-Adder-Generator/README.md

 It is designed to take advantage of 6 input LUTs of modern FPGAs to create high performance multipliers.

-Tha basic usage ./CTAGenerator M N
+Tha basic usage ./CTAGenerator M N k
+where:
+M : multiplier
+N : multiplicand
+k : final adder input size